patbottarella/360/README.md

 # Team Member 360

 # About

 This is a prototype of a react component, which displays the teammembers of a company.
-The images of the teammembers will fallow the cursor in the Dom and referable to that, render the images in the way that all teammembers are always looking to the cursor.
+The images of the teammembers will fallow the cursor in the Dom and referable to that, render the images so it looks like every teammember is always looking to the current position of the cursor.

 # Start Application

 --> yarn start

 # Technical details